Location: St Eustatius

 - Necessary flights & visas

-Accommodation in shared house, utility bills, internet & landline telephone, airport pick up / drop off.
-The fee is paid in cash each month, or upfront should you prefer.
+Accommodation in shared house, utility bills, internet, and airport pick up / drop off.
+The fee is paid upfront..

 What’s not included: